ege-cavus/portfolio/README.md

 # Here is Ege Cavus' Developer Portfolio
 As an electronic engineering student and software hobbyist, I have created a number of side projects over the years in various languages, including Python, C++, and Javascript.
 These are some of the publicly available projects that I've joyfully developed.
-Feel free to contact contact me through my email: ege.cavus42@gmail.com.
+Feel free to contact me through my email: ege.cavus42@gmail.com.
 ___
 **Ongoing Works**: This summer I started building a full-stack website that employes Typescript within a Next.js framework, using TailwindCss styling.
 It is connected to MongoDB and provides multple dynamic data display and acquisition features.
 It uses RESTful APIs to connect to databases and other data injections.
 Using a Node.js server, it connects to an external API and can take payments.
 The website will go live very soon.
 ___